• Skip to main content

 It is hard getting backward in the process on the application level in an uninterested subject.
 It takes a lot of imagination to do so.
 Try going backward on the topic level or at an answer level.

-Start analyzing how the result approached with one previous step at a time.
+Start analyzing how the result is approached with one previous step at a time.
 You generate interest, thinking of what lead to this step in every step of the process and you’ll know it.

 I personally tried this reverse engineering process and it worked for me.
 This way your interest in the subject builds up automatically.